“To reach more readers and take your sales to the next level, you must proactively market your book”.

 4. A Killer Book Description

-Amazon allows authors to include a lengthy book description on the author page.
-This is definitely an area that you want to spend time on.
-Your book cover, title, and reviews are generally enough to make the sale, but a solid looking book description adds weight to the overall quality of the product.
+Amazon allows authors to include a lengthy book description on the author page, don’t ignore this.
+While your book cover, title, and reviews are enough to make the sale, a solid looking book description adds that “heft” factor to the quality of your product.

 For some great examples for book descriptions check out these titles:

-There are two tools we recommend for researching relevant keywords for your book.
+There are three tools we recommend for researching relevant keywords for your book.
 They are:

 Another tactic is to search for your book’s title and keywords by using Amazon’s search bar.
 Check the suggestions that drop down.
 Imagine what your readers are searching for when they are looking for your book.

 For example, if you are looking for a book on losing weight, and you are over 50, type in losing weight after 50 and you will target the books related to your short tail phrase.
 Readers search this way.
-Eventually, if you become a successful author, most people can just plug in your author name and go right to your Amazon author page after they have trust in your brand.
+When you eventually become a successful author (touch wood,) then people can just search for your name, go to your Amazon author page, and buy your book.
+However, that comes later, once you’ve built your brand.
+Until then we’ll need to make your book easy to discover.

 6. Professional Editing